 We all know the basics of getting enough rest: proper sleep, less screen time, more relaxation.
 But in a world so driven by distraction and hustle, the idea of ‘doing nothing’ (much less doing nothing every day) can be daunting.
+But: There are ways you can rest without doing nothing.

 Luckily, there are many ways to rest that don’t involve sleeping or vegging out.
 You can – and should – sometimes rest without ‘doing nothing.’